Field Types and Properties

 Date/Time

-Date/Time fields are used to collect dates and/or times on a form.
-For all Subject CRFs, at least one of these is required as the visit transaction date.
+Date/Time fields collect dates and times on a form.
+For all Subject CRFs, at least one is required as the visit transaction date.

 Date/Time Type (Time Control)